Pricing Optimization

 items: [{ id: subscriptionItemId, price: newPriceId }],

-proration_behavior: 'always_invoice', // charge difference now
+proration_behavior: 'always_invoice', // raise an invoice for the difference immediately

 });